-- Indiana requires schools to make two attempts to receive written parental permission in order for students to participate in sex education.
-If permission is not confirmed or denied after two attempts, students are automatically enrolled, and parents may subsequently withdraw students from instruction. - × Mississippi requires schools to "inform the parents of their right to request the inclusion of their child" in sex education instruction and that, "upon the request of any parent, the school shall excuse the parent's child from such instruction or presentation." - + North Carolina requires local boards of education to adopt policies that provide opportunities "either for parents and legal guardians to consent or for parents and legal guardians to withhold their consent to the students' participation" in any part of the North Carolina School Health Education Program.
+Indiana requires schools to make two attempts to receive written parental permission in order for students to participate in sex education.
+If permission is not confirmed or denied after two attempts, students are automatically enrolled, and parents may subsequently withdraw students from instruction.

+× Mississippi requires schools to "inform the parents of their right to request the inclusion of their child" in sex education instruction and that, "upon the request of any parent, the school shall excuse the parent's child from such instruction or presentation."

+- + North Carolina requires local boards of education to adopt policies that provide opportunities "either for parents and legal guardians to consent or for parents and legal guardians to withhold their consent to the students' participation" in any part of the North Carolina School Health Education Program. - Educators in Ohio are required to obtain parental consent if additional instruction is provided outside of the mandated sex education topics www.siecus.org
-www.siecus.org